Carbon Footprint Reduction Strategies for SMEs

 Understanding the Importance of Reducing Carbon Footprints in SMEs

 Reducing carbon footprints is crucial for SMEs to meet sustainability goals, secure investor confidence, and future-proof their businesses.
-This section will discuss the key reasons SMEs should prioritize lowering emissions.
+This section will discuss the key reasons SMEs should prioritise lowering emissions.

 Defining Carbon Footprint in the SME Context